 A node periodically informs its parent about its bestperforming child.
 The parent then checks whether its grandchild is present in its list of former children.
 If not, it adds the grandchild to its list of potential children and tells this node that it is willing to consider the grandchild.
 The node then instructs its child to contact its grandparent directly.
-If the contact ends in a promotion, the entire subtree with the child node at its root will move one level higher in the tree.
-This constant restructuring results in fast nodes percolating towards the root of the tree and has been detailed in Figures 4 and 5.
-The checking of a promising child against a list of former children prevents the occurrence of trashing due to consecutive promotions and demotions of the same node.

 When a node updates its child-list and decides to remove its slowest child, sc, it does not simply discard the child.
 It prepares a list of its children in descending order of performance, i.e., slowest node first.
 The list is sent to sc, which attempts to contact those nodes in turn.
 Since the first nodes that are contacted are the slower ones, the tree is sought to be kept balanced.
-The actions of a node on receipt of a new list of ancestors are in Figure 6.